nvhoanganh/demotron-anthony/README.md

  --set pixie-chart.deployKey=PIXIE_DEPLOY_KEY \
  --set pixie-chart.clusterName=pixiedemo

-# install k6 load test from https://k6.io and run quick load test (replace EXTERNAL-IP with the correct external IP you get above)
+# install k6 load test from https://k6.io
+# run quick load test (replace EXTERNAL-IP with the correct external IP you get above)
 k6 run -e PUBLIC_IP=<EXTERNAL-IP> loadtests/azure-vote.js

-# go to NR1, select Kubernetes and click on Live debugging with Pixie and select "px/http_request_stats"
+# go to http://one.newrelic.com, select Kubernetes
+# click on Live debugging with Pixie and select "px/http_request_stats"
 # you will see traffic going into the cluster
 ```